Benjamin L. Moore

 - Data visualisation

 I co-founded a usergroup for the R programming language in Edinburgh called EdinbR.
-I help to organise our monthly meetings and built our website: edinbr.org.
+I helped to organise our monthly meetings and built our website: edinbr.org.
 Our meetings attract 30-50 statisticians, data scientists and developers for talks and discussion about the R language and its applications.
 We’re sponsored by Revolution Analytics and have an organisational github account at github.com/EdinbR.

 I entered Imperial College’s Summer Data Challenge competition, where entrants analysed a given dataset and then proposed a startup idea based on their results.
 I developed a modelling technique to select housing areas for investment and was awarded third place: £2,000 and startup support from Imperial Create Lab.
 My entry can be seen at blm.io/datarea and the code is shared on my github account.